HowTo: Zigbee - Migrate a CC2530/CC2531 coordinator under zigbee2mqtt to another coordinator

 You will then (very likely) find the data for your coordinator in the first line.

-The line that corresponds to your coordinator’s entry has the value “Coordinator” for the “type” property.
-In the same line you will also find the value of “ieeeAddr”.
-Both parts are marked red in the picture on the left.
+The line that corresponds to your coordinator's entry has the value "Coordinator" in the "type" property.
+In the same line you will also find the value of "ieeeAddr".
+Both parts are marked in red in the picture on the left.

-Now remember the value in the “ieeeAddr” field and save it, for example in a simple text file.
+Now note the value in the "ieeeAddr" field and save it in a simple text file, for example.

 Transfer IEEE address to the new Zigbee coordinator